cmoscardi/BetterCourseworks/README.markdown

 Better courseworks!
-I will fix this readme in the future
+I will fix this readme in the future.